 Finding a supportive sports bra that fits like a glove and supports you when you need it most is hard enough at the best of times.
 When you’re pregnant or breastfeeding you have the added challenge of trying to find a maternity sports bra that will fit as your breast size and chest size continue to change throughout pregnancy and post partum.

 In fact, 10 years ago it was impossible to find a maternity workout bra that had breastfeeding access, you had to flip the whole thing up to be able to nurse your baby.
 I have vivid memories of having to breastfeed my first baby next to a busy footpath and pulling up my sportswear and bra to try and attach without showing everything off to everyone passing by.
 Challenging!

 Lucky for us there are now some great brands inspired to make pregnancy AND breastfeeding easier when you’re wearing your activewear (which is almost always!).

-The three steps to find the right maternity sports bra are:
+The three steps to find the best maternity sports bra are: